 The 5-day closure risk probability, a derivative of the inlet stability parameter described above, was hindcast for 2012 according to the method described in Behrens et al. (2013).
 This hindcast provides an indication of the utility of the stability parameter as a prediction tool for monitoring inlet conditions and planning management action.
 This parameter integrates wave and ocean forcing conditions, as well as estuary water levels, to provide greater predictive skill than just waves or ocean tides on their own.
 The stability parameter combines these factors, and the corresponding five-day closure risk time series exceeded 50 percent before each 2012 event (Figure 1e, Figure 2e, and Figure 3e).
 The closure event initiated on July 1st occurred quickly, transitioning from fully tidal to fully closed within a day, so the risk time series did not provide much forewarning in this case.
-This was also true of two closure events observed from June to November, the predicted probability of closure exceeded 50% 2-5 days in advance of each closure.
-There were no instances during the management period when the predicted probability of closure within 5 days.
+This was also true of two closure events occurring outside of the management period, in November 2012.
+However, for all other events observed from June to November, the predicted probability of closure exceeded 50% 2-5 days in advance of each closure.
+There were no instances during the management period when the predicted probability of closure exceeded 50% and a closure did not occur within 5 days.